Delays expected along Picture Rocks Road

 Currently, there are no USFWS Threatened or Endangered plants within the park.
 The park does have rare and sensitive plant species.
 The park estimates there are approximately 80 non-native plant species some of which are quite invasive.
 The Restoration and Invasive Plant Management Program, with help from volunteers, maps and removes non-native invasive species from both districts of the park.
 See Invasive Plants to learn more about the invasive species of concern and how the park manages these harmful plants.

-The Historic Section 17 Saguaro Census is currently underway
+The Historic Section 17 Saguaro Census is now complete!
+Click for more information.

 Results of the 2010 Saguaro Census at Saguaro National Park are now available online.